swannodette/swannodette.github.com/_posts/2013-03-09-logic-programming-is-underrated.md

 This above solution takes about 84ms if we only ask for the first solution on my machine compared to about 430ms with a list comprehension.
-If we call `doall` instead of `first` on the result of invoking `puzzle` then it takes 270ms to determine there is only one solution.
+If we call `doall` instead of `first` on the result of invoking `puzzle`, it takes 270ms to determine there is only one solution.
 This is still faster than the list comprehension.

 How can a solution like this with no goal reordering outperform a